Parallel matching-based AMG preconditioners for elliptic equations discretized by IgA: AMG preconditioners

 \section{AMG preconditioners}

 In all cases discussed in Section~\ref{sec:linear_systems}, the IgA discretization leads to a Galerkin system of the form~\eqref{eq:generic_system} with

 where $\{\phi_i\}$ denotes the global IgA basis on $\Omega$.
-The basis functions $\phi_i$ and the mapping $F$ are chosen according to the single- or multi-patch geometry and the isoparametric or non-isoparametric formulation.
-Dirichlet boundary conditions are enforced by fixing the corresponding DoFs.
-Aside from these modeling choices, the assembly of $K$ and $\mathbf{F}$ follows the same variational procedure in each case and shares the property of being symmetric, positive definite, and sparse.
+The basis functions $\phi_i$ and the mapping $F$ are chosen according to the single- or multi-patch geometry and the isoparametric or non-isoparametric formulation. {Dirichlet boundary conditions are imposed by constraining the degrees of freedom associated with basis functions supported on $\Gamma_D$ as described in~\cite[Section~3.7.2]{GeoPDEs2}.} Aside from these modeling choices, the assembly of $K$ and $\mathbf{F}$ follows the same variational procedure in each case and shares the property of being symmetric, positive definite, and sparse.

 In this configuration, a natural choice is to adopt a Krylov method, specifically the Conjugate Gradient (CG) method~\cite[\S 6.7]{MR1990645}, coupled with a suitable preconditioner to accelerate convergence, typically of the multigrid type~\cite{XuZikatanov}.
 For our $K \in \mathbb{R}^{N\times N}$, this consists in considering a nested sequence of aggregation levels indexed by $\ell=0,1,\dots,L$, with level $0$ the finest and level $L$ the coarsest.
 On each level $\ell$ we have a matrix $K^{(\ell)}\in\mathbb{R}^{N_\ell\times N_\ell}$, with $N_0=N$ and $N_L\ll N$, and introduce prolongation operators